Book cover

 }

-There are also variations of the Factory pattern.
-In one variation, an abstract class is used to implement the factory methods.
-This class is then referred to as an Abstract Factory.
-An example is shown in the following code:
+There is also a variation of the Factory pattern that relies on an abstract class to define the factory methods.
+This abstract class is then referred to as an Abstract Factory.
+The following example shows this:

 abstract class ProtocolFactory { // Abstract Factory